russmckendrick/records/content/albums/brilliant-adventure-1992-2001-21131182/index.md

 118. Dead Man Walking (Edit)
 119. Seven Years In Tibet (Edit)
 120. Planet Of Dreams
-121. I’m Afraid Of Americans (V1 Edit)
+121. I'm Afraid Of Americans (V1 Edit)
-122. I Can’t Read (The Ice Storm Long Version)
+122. I Can't Read (The Ice Storm Long Version)
 123. A Foggy Day In London Town
 124. Fun (BowieNet Mix)
 125. The Pretty Things Are Going To Hell (Stigmata Soundtrack Version)
-126. Thursday’s Child (Radio Edit)
+126. Thursday's Child (Radio Edit)
 127. We All Go Through
 128. No One Calls
 129. We Shall Go To Town
 130. 1917
 131. The Pretty Things Are Going To Hell (Edit)
-132. Thursday’s Child (Omikron: The Nomad Soul Version)
+132. Thursday's Child (Omikron: The Nomad Soul Version)
 133. New Angels Of Promise (Omikron: The Nomad Soul Version)
 134. The Dreamers (Omikron: The Nomad Soul Version)
 135. Seven (Demo)